joserodpt/RealSkywars/README.md

 ## Permissions

-All major and admin related permissions are assigned to: **RealSkywars.Admin** Default Kits have the permission: **RealSkywars.Kit** Permissions to vote:
+All major and admin related permissions are assigned to: **RealSkywaRealSkywars.Admin** Default Kits have the permission: **RealSkywars.Kit** Permissions to vote:
 |What is the player voting for?|Permission|